IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

     Only exists if the caller was created with the option of being invoked with an args object as described in the sections above.

+:ts:`url: string`
+    Returns the URL for the method's HTTP endpoint.
+Any parameters are sourced from the :ts:`args` object.
+Useful for binding file-returning HTTP GET methods directly to `image` or `video` HTML elements.

+    Only exists if the caller was created with the option of being invoked with an args object as described in the sections above.

 ItemResult-based Callers
 ''''''''''''''''''''''''